 Opioid Overdose Reporting

-Hospitals and Emergency Departments (EDs) across the state are required by regulation 216-RICR-20-20-5 to report all cases of suspected opioid overdoses within 48 hours.
-This reporting requirement creates a consistent system for tracking anonymous data from patients who are admitted to hospitals / EDs for a suspected drug overdose.
-The data identifies overdose risk factors as well as geographic clusters of overdoses in near real-time.
-As a result, the Rhode Island Department of Health and other entities can mobilize statewide resources to respond to the needs of high-risk populations.
+Emergency Departments (EDs) across the state are required by regulation 216-RICR-20-20-5 to report all cases of suspected opioid overdoses within 48 hours.
+This reporting requirement creates a consistent system for tracking data from patients who are admitted to EDs for a suspected drug overdose.
+These data identify overdose risk factors as well as geographic clusters of overdoses in near real-time.
+As a result, the Rhode Island Department of Health (RIDOH) and other entities can mobilize statewide resources to respond to the needs of high-risk populations.

 What physicians, physician assistants, and registered nurses must do